 What is telehealth?
 Telehealth typically uses your mobile phone or video to connect you with your health care provider without you having to leave your current location.

 - Am I eligible for a telehealth consultation?
 Telehealth was already being used to deliver medical services, for eligible patients, particularly in rural and remote areas to avoid unnecessary travel.
+Patient has to have attended the practice in the previous 12 months.

 - As part of the Australian Government’s response to COVID-19, health professionals are being asked to use telehealth where clinically appropriate and necessary to support social distancing.